MuhammadZulqarnainshabbir/Whack-A-Mole/ch3-approach.md

 ## Detail Working

-Score Count Counting the number of whacks on the mole Input is basically 16 Switches and we are using system clock here which basically outputs 16 leds It just randomnly lights up the LED which represents moles, and it also keep records of Score Count Everytime the led is light up and adjacent switch is fliped the counter goes up by one that keeps record of score.
+- Input is basically 16 Switches and we are using system clock here which basically outputs 16 leds -It just randomnly lights up the LED which represents moles, and it also keep records of Score Count.
+- Everytime the led is light up and adjacent switch is fliped the counter goes up by one that keeps record of score.
-Time Counter is basically takes one sec clock, Which is fed into timer Count, timer start with 2o goes all the way to zero.
+- Time Counter is basically takes 1 sec clock, Which is fed into timer Count, timer start with 20 goes all the way to 0.
-The Score count and Timer is than fed to Binary to BCD converter Which than fed to mux and than t0 7 segment display.
+- The Score count and Timer is than fed to Binary to BCD converter Which than fed to mux and than t0 7 segment display.
-Whats Gona happen is i have a slow clock here 100Hz, i will use this clock to toggel four seven segment display.
+- We used a slow clock here 100Hz to toggel four seven segment display which is fed to 2 bit counter.
-Every 10ms the two bit counter, itilay it set to value of 00 which is fed into mux, the timerones which go pass the mux goes to BCD 7 seg and 00 is also fed into Decoder, one of seven segment will be on and rest will not and whatever the timer one will be Disaplayed on the oned Seven 7 segement display.
-Again After 10ms bit counter goes to 01 and another 7 segment display will on and it will display timer 10s there, Similarly it will display Score count
+- After 10ms the two bit counter which is initially it set to value of 00 is fed into mux, the timer-ones which go pass to the mux and from there goes to BCD 7 seg and bit counter 00 is also fed into Decoder and one of seven segment will turn on and rest of them will not turn on and whatever the timer-one will be Disaplayed on the oned Seven 7 segement display.
+- Again After 10ms bit counter goes to 01 and another 7 segment display will turn on and it will display timer 10s there.
+- Similarly it will display Score count in similar fashion.